University of Wisconsin–Eau Claire: History

-During the 1960s, the University saw further expansion.
+During the 1960s, the university saw further expansion.
 Science and art buildings were erected and several dormitories were built or expanded to meet the needs of an ever-growing student population.
 The university began to market itself more aggressively because of increased competition from surrounding campuses.
-Eau Claire's nickname – "Wisconsin's Most Beautiful Campus" – was first developed during this time.
+Eau Claire's nickname – "Wisconsin's Most Beautiful Campus" – was first applied during this time.
 Highlighting the university's aesthetic appeal, an Eau Claire poet wrote, "Through and from a shady glen / A charming streamlet hies / And rippling along its picturesque way / A campus glorifies."
 In 1964, the Board of Regents gave university standing to the state colleges, and the institution at Eau Claire was renamed Wisconsin State University – Eau Claire.
 The 1960s are remembered as a "flowering of excellence on the campus."
 In 1962, Martin Luther King Jr. visited the campus and called on president John F. Kennedy to issue a second Emancipation Proclamation.
-King said "the first proclamation freed us from slavery – the second will free us from segregation, which is actually nothing more than slavery."

-During the late 1960s, the University was involved in several protests against the Vietnam War, including a 42-hour vigil and several marches.
+During the late 1960s, the university was involved in several protests against the Vietnam War, including a 42-hour vigil and several marches.
 Though there were numerous protests, all of them remained peaceful.
 After the Kent State shootings, the university community planted four trees as a memorial to the dead students.
-One protester, Eau Claire student John Laird, the son of U.S. Secretary of Defense Melvin R. Laird, made headlines when he announced his opposition to the war in Vietnam and his intention to join his fellow students in peaceful protest.

 In 1971, the name of the institution was changed to the University of Wisconsin–Eau Claire following the merger of the Wisconsin State University System and the University of Wisconsin System.
-In subsequent years, the University would solidify its tradition as a liberal arts campus.
-Currently, the University's stated mission is to provide "rigorous undergraduate liberal education" alongside "distinctive professional and graduate programs that build on and strengthen our proud tradition of liberal education."
+In subsequent years, the university would solidify its tradition as a liberal arts campus.
+Currently, the university's stated mission is to provide "rigorous undergraduate liberal education" alongside "distinctive professional and graduate programs that build on and strengthen our proud tradition of liberal education."
 Since the 1971 merger, Eau Claire has expanded its course offerings, added more faculty and students, and enlarged campus grounds.
-Eau Claire has also acquired hundreds of acres of forested land primarily used for environmental research and purchased St. Bede's Monastery in October 2011.
+Eau Claire has also acquired hundreds of acres of forested land primarily used for environmental research and purchased the Saint Bede Monastery in October 2011.